harveybc/feature-eng/README_heuristic_ts.md

 ## Installation

-The module is installed with the preprocessor package, the instructions are described in the [preprocessor README](../master/README.md).
+The module is installed with the feature_eng package, the instructions are described in the [feature_eng README](../master/README.md).

 ### Command-Line Execution